 As for your peers, forget about old-fashioned socializing.
-You’ll be relegated to chat rooms and online hangouts.
-Opportunities for study groups and networking after class are hard to come by too.
+You’ll have chat rooms and online hangouts, but other opportunities for study groups and networking after class are hard to come by.
 Again, it’s not impossible, but it’s definitely going to take extra effort, like organizing a meet-up in a central location.

 You lose the campus experience

 No study sessions in the library.
-No joining campus clubs and gaining extracurricular experience.
+No joining campus clubs and extracurriculars.
 No running to the academic or career center for help.
-No college computer labs with their plethora of fancy (and expensive) software.
+No college computer labs with all their fancy (and expensive) software.
 No hitting up a frat party on the weekend.
 Your house is your lecture hall, and your neighborhood is your campus.
 Again, this might be part of the appeal of earning your degree online.
 But if you think you’ll regret missing the on-campus experience, especially if you’re coming straight from high school, you may want to reconsider attending an online program.

 You need to have the right technology

 You need a fast, reliable, and up-to-date computer and Internet connection.
 Most online schools will post the technology recommended—or required—to take their courses.
 If you don’t have it, you’ll need to get it, which can be an extra financial burden.
-And depending on the online school and their IT services, you may not have much support if you need help.
-(But as a potential “pro” counterpoint: in our tech-centric world, it’s also good to have experience navigating new technology!)
+And depending on the online school and their IT services, you may not have much support.
+(But as a potential “pro” counterpoint: it’s also good to have experience with troubleshooting technology!)

 Your peers and professors may not be as good at communicating as you would like